AmbireTech/wallet-login-sdk/packages/web3-react/README.md

 import { AmbireConnector } from '@ambire/login-sdk-web3-react'

 const sdkOptions = {
-  dappName: 'Your DApp name',
+  dappName: 'Your dApp name',
-  dappIconPath: '<url-to-DApp-icon>',       // optional, but need for DApp icon to be shown in Ambire Login modal }
+  dappIconPath: '<url-to-dApp-icon>',       // optional, but needed for dApp icon to be shown in Ambire Login modal }

 const [ambireConnector, ambireConnectHooks] = initializeConnector<AmbireConnector>(